 Hear, see and feel the splendour of migration season at Oak Hammock Marsh, , where thousands of waterfowl and geese are a regular sight before they head south for the winter.

 Blast your opponents in a game of laser tag at Lasertopia, home of the two-level, 4,500 sq. ft. laser tag arena named The Lost City.

 Hop around for hops and sours at the breweries of Winnipeg.
-The city is home to 20 breweries (and a couple distilleries too), many of which have cool tap rooms or restaurants to pair all those IPAs, stouts, goses and kölsch with local eats.
+The city is home to more than 20 breweries (and a couple distilleries too), many of which have cool tap rooms or restaurants to pair all those IPAs, stouts, goses and kölsch with local eats.

 Shop ‘til you drop at Outlet Collection Winnipeg, featuring more than 100 stores including Saks OFF 5TH, DSW Designer Shoe Warehouse, Kate Spade Outlet, Under Armour and Nike.

 Wave at the big guy when he comes to town during the Santa Claus Parade (November 19), featuring fantastic floats down Portage Avenue in a tradition that dates back to 1909.

 Be dazzled by the sight of a million lights coming together to form the wondrous displays at Canad Inns Winter Wonderland, Manitoba's largest drive-through light show (Dec 2 - Jan 7).